 Instruction and practice in the fundamental skills basic to successful performance in this activity.
 This course may be taken 4 times.
+UC credit limitations.
+See counselor.
 Lab.
 Optional pass/no pass grade.
 UC credit limitations.
 See counselor.
 Transferable to CSU; UC.